-Oops forgot the question about the arthroscopic surgery!
+Oops forgot the question about

 I had both knee's doen via the scope and they left little tiny scars that faded to almost nothing a few years out.
 I was done and headed home about 2 hours post-op so that worked well for me as I had several kids at home and didnt have anywhere for them to stay if I was going to have to be hospitalized for any amount of time.